MasayoshiTsutsui/CNN-from-scratch/README.md

 # Features

-This program supports Tensor Core.
+This program supports Tensor Core. (dot.cu)

 Tensor Core is an arithmetic circuit specialized for matrix multiplication operations.